AimanxxAnsari/credit-card-binary-classification/README.md

 __K-Nearest Neighbour Classifier:__ Being one of the simplest nonparametric classifiers.
 During the training phase, As a reference, the whole training dataset is stored by the KNN algorithm.
 It determines the distance, using a selected distance metric like Euclidean distance, between each training sample and the input data point before generating predictions.
 The projected label for the input data point is determined by the algorithm by taking the class label that is most prevalent among the K neighbors.

 Explaining class KNNClassifier:
-1. Initialization: Takes the number of neighbors as {k} input and initializes with the KNN Classifier.
+1. Initialization: Takes the number of neighbors as _k_ input and initializes with the KNN Classifier.
 2. Training: Takes _X_train_ and corresponding labels _y_train_ as input and storing them.
 3. Prediction: Takes test dataset as input.
 For each sample in the test dataset, we calculate the Euclidean distance.